 An A-Rating shows your business meets all Home Office requirements.
 You can assign Certificates of Sponsorship, manage your sponsored workers and face only standard compliance checks.

 A B-Rating means the Home Office has concerns about your compliance.
 You must follow an Action Plan and fix issues before you can sponsor new workers.
+Minor breaches such as late reporting of worker changes, missing records, or inadequate HR systems can lead to downgrades from A-rating to B-rating.

-When you submit your sponsor licence application, you agree to follow a set of duties designed to prevent illegal working.
+When you submit your UK sponsor licence application, you agree to follow a set of duties designed to prevent illegal working.
 These rules ensure you keep accurate, up-to-date records that the Home Office can review at any time.
 Meeting these obligations is a core part of any successful sponsorship licence application.

 Maintain complete files for each sponsored worker.
 This includes right-to-work checks, passport and immigration status documents, NI (National Insurance) number, employment contracts and contact details.
 Keep past and current records so you can demonstrate compliance at any inspection.
+Missing or incomplete records are the leading cause of sponsor licence downgrades.

 In Appendix Skilled Worker, find the re- levant SOC code for your job role.